• Skip to content

 7. Employee Support

-Employees work for a church because they have a passion for the church and feel called to help.
+Employees work for a church because they are passionate about the church and feel called to help.

 Church employees often work with limited resources and depend on volunteer labor to get the job done.